TorresNaly/dv2png/README.md

 # Installation
 > [!TIP]
-> I recommend installing [Anaconda](https://www.anaconda.com/) before installing this repository and all its dependencies.
+> Install [Anaconda](https://www.anaconda.com/) before installing this repository and all its dependencies.

 * Create conda environment
 ```